Co-isometric weighted composition operators on Hilbert spaces of analytic functions: Characterizations of co-isometric WCOs

 \subsection{Statement of the main theorem}

 We are now ready to formulate our main result.

-\begin{thm} Let $\ch$ be a Hilbert space whose reproducing kernel has form \eqref{eqn-ker} and let $W_{F,\f}$ be a bounded WCO on $\ch$.
-Then $W_{F,\f}$ is unitary if and only if it is co-isometric; that is, if and only if $\,W_{F,\f} W_{F,\f}\sp{\ast}=I$.
+\begin{thm} Let $\ch$ be a weighted Hardy space that satisfies axioms (\textbf{A1})--(\textbf{A3}) and let $W_{F,\f}$ be a bounded WCO on $\ch$, where $F\/$ is a function analytic in $\,\D$ and $\f\/$ an analytic map of $\,\D$ into itself.
+Then $W_{F,\f}$ is unitary if and only if it is co-isometric (that is, if and only if $\,W_{F,\f} W_{F,\f}\sp{\ast}=I$).

 Moreover, any of these two properties is further equivalent to the following: \begin{itemize} \item[(a)] $\/\f$ is a disk automorphism and $F = \mu (\f^\prime)^{\g/2} = \nu \frac{K_a}{\|K_a\|}$, where $a=\f^{-1}(0)$ and $\mu$ and $\nu$ are constants such that $|\mu|=|\nu|=1$, in the case when $\ch$ is one of the spaces $\ch_\g$ considered above. \item[(b)] $\/\f$ is a rotation and $F$ is a constant function of modulus one, whenever $\ch$ does not belong to the scale of spaces $\ch_\g$. \end{itemize} \end{thm} We shall refer to the operators given in the case (b) as to the trivial ones.
 It is interesting to notice that there are results in the literature with a similar flavor, although in a somewhat different context; \textit{cf.\/}, for example, Proposition~4.3 and Corollary~9.10 of \cite{H}.
 The recent paper \cite{Z2} for a general class of spaces in the context of several variables (where certain conformal properties of the kernels are again assumed) contains some related ideas and similar results.